RoberVH/transport-blockchain/README.md

 Folder asiste1 contains Angular code.

-The interface to Hyperledger Fabric chaincode from Angular code is through an automatic-generated  Restful API  Server (https://developer.ibm.com/recipes/tutorials/interacting-with-hyperledger-composer-through-restful-api/) and the app itself was scaffold with Yeoman tool
+The interface to Hyperledger Fabric chaincode from Angular code is through an automatic-generated  Restful API  Server (https://developer.ibm.com/recipes/tutorials/interacting-with-hyperledger-composer-through-restful-api/) and the app itself was initially scaffolded with Yeoman tool

 asiste1 implements functions that in a production environment would be at different devices/platforms but it was helpful to show ideas.
 The whole system was build on a Ubuntu Virtual Machine and docker containers.